Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 AleksandarNakic/istockphoto

-Kids are expensive, despite some free meal deals and cheap family restaurants.
-According to the U.S. Department of Agriculture, the average cost of raising a child from birth to the age of 17 is $233,610 for food, shelter and basic necessities.
-There are a lot of things parents are tempted to buy for kids, and a lot of it is a waste of money in the long run.
+No matter how you look at it, raising kids can be expensive.
+According to recent studies, the average cost of raising a child from birth to the age of 17 is $310,605, which covers food, shelter, and other essential necessities.
+Beyond that, there are many things parents are tempted to buy for their kids, and a lot of it is a waste of money in the long run.
 Here’s a look at how parents waste money on kids when they could be saving more money for retirement or their kids’ college education.

 Baby Gear